MarkJGx/markjgx.github.io/_posts/2022-01-09-speeding-unreal.md

   - tips
 ---

-You can significantly speed up your Unreal Engine, engine not project, workflow by opting to locally cache Unreal's binary dependencies in a local directory.
-This is especially useful if you constantly switching between engine versions, or want to have several local repos checked out constantly.
+You can significantly speed up your Unreal Engine, **engine** not project, workflow by opting to locally cache Unreal's binary dependencies in a local directory.
+This is especially useful if you are constantly switching between engine versions, or want to have several local repos checked out.

-Add a new global environment variable with the following syntax:
+Add a new global environment variable with the following name and value:

 ```powershell
 UE4_GITDEPS_ARGS=--cache=C:\Users\markjg\clones\GitDepsCache --cache-days=180 --cache-size-multiplier=5